bjpayne/BecomeADataScientist/README.md

 ## File Descriptions

+intro.ipynb - Business understanding and an analysis of the questions being researched

 Each question has a corresponding notebook that details how I attempted to answer that question.

-question1.ipynb - Explore the data to figure out when is the busiest time of year to visit Seattle question2.ipynb - Further explore the data to figure out when is the most expensive time of the year to visit Seattle question3.ipynb - Using the data from the first 2 questions, build a model to predict the price of a listing using the categorical columns available in the listings file
+question1.ipynb - Explore the data to figure out when is the busiest time of year to visit Seattle

+question2.ipynb - Further explore the data to figure out when is the most expensive time of the year to visit Seattle

+question3.ipynb - Using the data from the first 2 questions, build a model to predict the price of a listing using the categorical columns available in the listings file